Fort Anawagen |

 (1740's), Wiscasset

-Fort Clark's Hill was a garrison house built after 1743.
-Fort Garrison Hill was a square wooden blockhouse built in 1743 on Brimstone (Garrison) Hill.
+Clark's Hill Fort was a garrison house built after 1743.
+Garrison Hill Fort was a square wooden blockhouse built in 1743 on Brimstone (Garrison) Hill.
 Its remains are buried under the present-day Methodist church.

 (NOTE: There is a Fort Hill Street in town.)